 College culture reflects environments that are accessible to all students and saturated with ever-present information and resources and ongoing formal and informal conversations that help students to understand the various facets of preparing for, enrolling in, and graduating from postsecondary academic institutions as those experiences specifically pertain to the students' current and future lives (p.
 26).

-Descriptions of a college culture environment include references such as “accessible to all students,” “saturated with ever-present information and resources,” and “ongoing formal and informal conversations,” about being prepared for college in their futures.
+Descriptions of a college culture environment include references about being prepared for college in their futures, such as “accessible to all students,” “saturated with ever-present information and resources,” and “ongoing formal and informal conversations.”
 The communication characterized as “ongoing formal and informal conversations” seems to indicate the kinds of conversations representing a high level of relational trust between students, teachers, and parents (Keyton, 2011; Schneider, 2007).
 The types of conversations and trust required to support a strong college culture builds social capital through interconnected networks of students, families, and teachers with shared expectations for student achievement and post-high school education (Coleman, 1988; Bryk & Schneider, 2002; Schneider, 2007.

 Using data from the National Centers for Education Statistics High Schools Effectiveness Study, Hill’s (2008) research identified three types of schools in terms of “college-linking” practices, practices of providing college information, as traditional, clearinghouse, and brokering.
 For most of the 20th century, the traditional high school approach was to support the majority of students in preparation for entering the job market and a smaller percentage of graduates to enter college, which can be described and enacted either as a form of formal or informal tracking of students based on their college potential.
 The next level college-linking practices are clearinghouse schools, open to expanding the offering of resources for college planning to all but relying on the initiative of students and their parents to request information and support, which, as Hill notes, may vary significantly based on student characteristics.

 Hill (2008) identified college-brokering schools as the schools most successful at sending students to college.
 In these schools, leaders and teachers make commitments to become agents in promoting equitable access to postsecondary information and preparation for all students and their families.
-Brokering high school personnel’s commitments go beyond the traditional and clearinghouse schools’ approaches to becoming leaders in the college-going cultures of their schools and advocates for postsecondary education for all students (Hill, 2008).
+Brokering high schools personnel commitments go beyond thatof traditional and clearinghouse schools’ approaches.
+At college brokering schools, all educators become leaders in the college-going cultures of their schools and advocates for postsecondary education for all students (Hill, 2008).
 A brokering high school’s leaders intentionally develop the kind of culture in their schools in which students understand that the faculty and staff care about them and their futures and work with students and their parents in a “family-like informal” atmosphere to provide both information and support (Carter, 2011; Collins, 2011).
 After accounting for students’ ACT scores, GPAs, and demographic and socioeconomic characteristics, increasing the strength of a school’s college-going culture is a strong predictor for increased student enrollment in college (Roderick et al., 2009).

-Schools with strong college going cultures have interconnected networks of students, families, teachers, and community members with social contexts of shared goals and expectations for student achievement and college enrollment.
-A significant focus of the college going culture is to helps students build the social capital key to both college enrollment and success (Coleman, 1988; Coleman, 1990; Bryk & Schneider, 2002; McCarron & Inkelas, 2006; Schneider, 2007).
+Schools with strong college-going cultures have interconnected networks of students, families, teachers, and community members with social contexts of shared goals and expectations for student achievement and college enrollment.
+A significant focus of the college-going culture is to help students build the social capital key to both college enrollment and success (Coleman, 1988; Coleman, 1990; Bryk & Schneider, 2002; McCarron & Inkelas, 2006; Schneider, 2007).
 As with other areas of educational research, the impact of individual student and school level factors on college enrollment has been researched in urban and suburban schools (Adelman, 2006; Hardre, Sullivan, & Crowson, 2008; Holland and Farmer-Hinton, 2009; Matthews, 1999; Roderick et al., 2011; Schneider, 2007; Solorzano & Ornelas, 2002).